TheSkeward/fletcher/permissions.md

 ## Kick Members

-This is required for the `!kick` command, which kicks a user with a message sent to them, with no risk of accidentally deleting their messages from the server..
+This is required for the `!kick` command, which kicks a user with a message sent to them, with no risk of accidentally deleting their messages from the server.

 ## Manage Nicknames